databrickslabs/dbldatagen/README.md

 It operates by defining a data generation specification in code that controls how the synthetic data is generated.
-The specification may incorporate the use of existing schemas, or create data in an ad-hoc fashion.
+The specification may incorporate the use of existing schemas or create data in an ad-hoc fashion.

 It has no dependencies on any libraries that are not already installed in the Databricks runtime, and you can use it from Scala, R or other languages by defining